funbeedev/CheckChangedFilesHelper/README.md

 ## ⚙️ Configure to suit your needs ⚙️
-- Play around by forking this repo and changing (e.g. adding, renaming or modifying) the source files on this repo.
+- Play around by forking this repo and pushing changes (e.g. adding, renaming or modifying) to the source files.
 - The GitHub Actions workflow will trigger and perform a check on each changed file.
-- Sample checks are provided for file types:`.c .py .js .sh`.
-The sample check is to simply execute the file type acting as a very basic sanity on the file contents.
+- Sample checks are provided for following file types:`.c .py .js .sh`.
+The sample check is to simply execute the file type acting as a very basic sanity check on the file contents.
 - Use this as a template to perform specific checks on files changed on the repository according to the file type.
-- Get creative and modify the workflow and bash script to suit the needs of your repository!
+- Get creative and modify the workflow YAML and bash script to suit the needs of your repository!

 ## ❓ Questions ❓